kopischke/microESLint.nova/µESLint.novaextension/README.md

 Uh, well, actually there is a sort of a second feature: it has commands to open the ESLint configuration and ignore files that are pertinent to a source file in the Editor menu.

 So: one and a half features.
 And all of it should work reliably, everywhere, with no config outside the one you have to set up for ESLint itself.
-Should you find it does not, [holler](https://github.com/kopischke/microESLint.nova/issues).
+Should you find it does not, please refer to the “Known issues“ section below.

 ## Requirements